Costa Brava Travel Guide: The Art of Experiential Travel in Costa Brava

 Costa Brava Travel Guide: The Art of Experiential Travel in Costa Brava.
 The seaside town of Cadaques, Spain all painted white.

-Visiting Cap de Creus National Park in Costa Brava, Spain.
+Visiting Cap de Creus National Park in Costa Brava, Spain where kayakers were out enjoying the natural scenery on the water

-Enjoying a seafood meal aboard the Sant Isidre in Costa Brava.
+Enjoying a seafood meal aboard the Sant Isidre in Costa Brava with an incredible viewpoint from the boat

 Sailing out to Cap de Creus